Service level privacy notices

 We will collect and process your information where there is a contractual obligation or a legal basis for doing so.

-We are able to gather, use and share your data as a 'public task in the public interes' under relevant laws, including the General Data Protection Regulation (article 6(1)(e)).
+We are able to gather, use and share your data as a 'public task in the public interest' under relevant laws, including the General Data Protection Regulation (article 6(1)(e)).

 The legal basis for us collecting and storing your personal information on our ESF programme is as follows: